Staying Strong After GLP-1 Is Possible

 After

-Coming Off a GLP-1 Is Not About Starting Over
+Coming Off GLP-1 Is Not Starting Over

-Notice the moments that feel good, even when you’re tempted to focus on what isn’t perfect.
+Along the way, try to notice the moments that feel good, even when you’re tempted to focus on what isn’t perfect.
 Keep reminding yourself why you wanted to feel healthier in the first place.

 Resource

-1. Abdullah Bin Ahmed I. A Comprehensive Review on Weight Gain following Discontinuation of Glucagon-Like Peptide-1 Receptor Agonists for Obesity.
+2. Abdullah Bin Ahmed I. A Comprehensive Review on Weight Gain following Discontinuation of Glucagon-Like Peptide-1 Receptor Agonists for Obesity.
 J Obes.
 2024 May 10;2024:8056440. doi: 10.1155/2024/8056440.
 PMID: 38765635; PMCID: PMC11101251. https://pmc.ncbi.nlm.nih.gov/articles/PMC11101251/ ↩︎

 Photo Credits